-- The polycystic ovarian syndrome can in actuality be told as a multifunctional disorder disturbing many systems and organs of the body rather than calling it a gynecological disorder.
+- Polycystic ovarian syndrome can in actuality be told as a multifunctional disorder disturbing many systems and organs of the body rather than calling it a gynecological disorder.

 - The problem arises in the hypothalamus of the brain.
 This deals with hormonal regulation and from there goes on to other organs and also shows significant signs in different places.

-- The fact is among all the women with Polycystic ovarian syndrome, only 15 percent shows cysts in their ovaries.
+- The fact is among all the women with Polycystic ovarian syndrome, only 15 percent show cysts in their ovaries.

 - Cysts are actually immature follicles in the ovaries and not cysts.
 This is basic and we should understand the thing about this.

-- The ovaries release an ova for every menstrual cycle of which we have spoken about above.
-The secondary matured follicle is subjected to release the ova after maturation.
+- The ovaries release an ova for every menstrual cycle which we have spoken about above.
+The secondary matured follicle is subjected to the release of the ova after maturation.

 - In conditions such as polycystic ovarian syndrome and hormonal imbalances, the ova will not be released.
 This can either be due to the immature follicle or maybe insufficiency of hormones responsible for it to happen.

-- The follicles that are ruptured, become corpus luteum, secretes progesterone for a while, and disappears in a few days.
+- The follicles that are ruptured, become corpus luteum, secretes progesterone for a while and disappear in a few days.

 - Normal and healthy ovaries show more than twelve follicles in an ultrasound examination.
 Whereas the ovaries carrying the symptoms of polycystic ovarian syndrome shows more than 25 follicles in the ultrasound.
 These appeared as strings of pearls near the edges of the ovaries.

 - Polycystic ovarian syndrome demonstrates 28 clinical disorders, of which most of them are reversible.